vmunich/ARK-Laravel/README.md

 ## Configuration

-Laravel Ark requires connection configuration.
+ARK Laravel requires connection configuration.
 To get started, you'll need to publish all vendor assets:

 ```bash
 $ php artisan vendor:publish --provider="BrianFaust\Lark\LarkServiceProvider"
 ```

-This will create a `config/laravel-lark.php` file in your app that you can modify to set your configuration.
+This will create a `config/ark.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 #### Default Connection Name